 VNP/ELCOM will be responsible for co-ordinate the interfaced network elements and providing test environment from these systems including in the tests phases of the project

 VNP/ELCOM will grant reading access to the production data (needed for testing purposes).
-The reading access must not be delimited by production activities of the systems

 Comverse will assume that VNP/ELCOM project management team will act as overall coordination for the entire project, and take full responsibility for any third parties that are involved, i.e. VNP/ELCOM manages at the program level, Comverse manages its own deliverables